leotiger/grav-plugin-backup-manager/README.md

 You can customize the backup process for your instance in the settings of the plugin.
-Backup Manager facilitates a test mode that allows you to adapt backup to your environment, low resources: you restrict, support needed, you stuff all into a config backup... settings are important to allow for support...
+Backup Manager facilitates a test mode that allows you to adapt backup to your environment, low resources: you restrict: you need support, just stuff all into a partial "config backup", etc... configs are important for support...

 ## Installation